 Scientific Reporting Requirements

-Reporting on SFI awards is used to monitor the progress of individual awards against a. the research programme milestones and deliverables, and b. the overall objectives of the SFI Programme funding call under which the award was made.
+Reporting on SFI awards is used to monitor the progress of individual awards against the research programme milestones and deliverables, and the overall objectives of the SFI Programme funding call under which the award was made.

 In this context, it is important to review the following information, which summarises the reporting requirements and schedule for all SFI awards.
 You should also note whether there are any bespoke or specific additional reporting requirements for your particular award.